Osteoarthritis in Cats

-- Stop perching or they cry to be put up on perch or the bed.
+- Stop perching or cry to be put up on a perch or bed

-- Overweight cats should be carefully placed on a diet, since extra weight puts extra stress on their joints.
-Weight loss should be slow to avoid liver issues overweight cats are prone to.
-One pound of weight puts 4 pounds of pressure on each hip with each step.
+Overweight cats should be placed on a diet because extra weight puts extra stress on the joints.
+One pound of weight puts four pounds of pressure on each hip with each step.
 You can see where weight control helps arthritis pain.
+Weight loss should be slow to avoid liver issues, which overweight cats are prone to.

-- Nutritional supplements are available that support your cat’s healthy bones and joints.
-The vitamins are also helpful in supporting old cat liver and kidney metabolic function.
+Nutritional supplements are available to support your cat’s healthy bones and joints.
+These vitamins are also helpful in supporting liver, kidney and metabolic function.

-- Glyco-Flex® II Soft Chews will increase the lubrication of the joints and decrease the inflammation.
+- Glyco-Flex® II Soft Chews will increase the lubrication of the joints and decrease inflammation.
 Cats take these as treats so dosing is not an issue.
-Give two chews daily per 5 pounds for 2 weeks, then drop to one chew daily.
 It takes 6 weeks to see results.

-- Cosequin® for Cats or Dasuquin® for Cats are also good for arthritis.
-Plus Cosequin® supports bladder health making it desirable if your cat is prone to bladder issues.
+- Cosequin® for Cats is also good for arthritis.
+Plus it supports bladder health, making it desirable if your cat is prone to bladder issues.

 - The Missing Link® Ultimate Feline promotes healthy skin and coats while sustaining energy levels, maintaining healthy weight, and keeping the digestive system healthy.

-- Nutritional support will help you avoid the need for drug support.
-When you do, nutritional support will lower the dose needed to keep them comfortable.
-Your veterinarian has anti-inflammatory drugs that will keep their pain under control safely.
-Do not give your cat any anti-inflammatory drugs without your veterinarian’s approval – common drugs like Aspirin have a narrow dose range and Tylenol is extremely toxic to cats!
-There are many products used safely in cats like Metacam® and Phenylbutazone which is labeled for cats to treat arthritis and pain.
+Nutritional support will help you avoid the need for drug support.
+If drug support is needed, nutritional support will lower the dose needed to keep them comfortable.
+Your veterinarian can prescribe anti-inflammatory drugs that will keep their pain under control safely.
+Do not give your cat anti-inflammatory drugs without your veterinarian’s approval – common drugs like Aspirin have a narrow dose range and Tylenol is extremely toxic to cats!

 MAKE THEM COMFORTABLE

-, both warm to match your pet's normal body temperature and protects against the cold.
+, which warms to match your pet's normal body temperature and protects against the cold.

-You will help your cat out if you encourage walking, playing, and keeping their range of motion active.
+Encourage walking and playing to increase joint motion.
 Think of it as physical therapy for your cat.
 Besides, it is fun and makes you smile to see your old cat trying to act like a teenager again!
-Pull toys and fishing type toys are all good!
+Pull toys and fishing-type toys are both good choices.

-Remember age is not a disease; the issues that prevent normal lifestyles for your cat is a problem!
-Treat the arthritis and your cats will live comfortable well into their geriatric years!
+Remember that age is not a disease.
+Address the issues that prevent a normal lifestyle for your cat.
+If you take steps to manage arthritis, your cats will be capable of living comfortably well into their geriatric years.

 If you need help, call us at 1-800-786-4751.